quantum-programming/RoM-handbook/README.md

 ## Contact

-If you have trouble, please feel free to contact us.
+If you have any trouble, please feel free to contact us!